|4.3||255 Ratings | 219 Reviews|

 Tourist Places To Visit In Australia

 Australia is an island continent, a beautiful country of kangaroos and aborigines amalgamating with the melting pot of cultures.
 The only continent that fully falls to the south of the equator, Australia experiences its Christmases during summer and Easters during winter.
 In such a diverse, and to an extent, polar opposite continent, nature has bestowed a great many wonders.
-To make your trip to this 'Land Down Under' a memorable one, here are few of the best tourist places to visit in Australia.
+To make your trip to this 'Land Down Under' a memorable one, here are few of the best tourist places to visit in Australia, from Sydney to Melbourne, Brisbane to the great Barrier Reef.

 The second largest city in Australia and the capital of the state of Victoria, Melbourne brings together the best of Australia in one place.
 With a wide range of activities to indulge in, Melbourne is a must-visit destination for all travellers.
 From Wildlife Parks and Amusement Parks, open-air theatres and a thriving art scene, to top-notch restaurants and lounges, sports arenas, and sporting events, Melbourne is the place to be in.
 Melbourne is also known for the Formula 1 Grand Prix.
 With festivals and events happening all year round, we suggest you pick a time when you can attend your favourite events.